aleksgaisov/binance-stepper-bot/README.md

 ## Usage

 The program is designed for terminals, therefore, it should be executed within one.
-To start the bot, after filling in the _config.json_, run the main module _bot.py_ by:
+To start the bot run the main module _base.py_ by:

 ```
-python3 bot.py
+python3 base.py
 ```

 Then confirm that the information about traded coin pair, step, spread and amount of coins per order is correct by typing in _'y'_, or enter _'n'_ to exit.
 You can stop the trading process at any time by pressing the universal 'Ctrl+C' combination.